Unboxed-Software/solana-course/content/close-mint.md

 ## 2. Create a mint with close authority

-We are now going to create a function `createClosableMint` in a new file `src/create-mint.ts`.
+We are now going to create the function `createClosableMint` in a new file `src/create-mint.ts`.

 When creating a mint with close authority, we need three instructions: `SystemProgram.createAccount`, `createInitializeMintCloseAuthorityInstruction`, `createInitializeMintInstruction`.

-Inside of `src/create-mint.ts`, create the function `createClosableMint` with the following arguments:
+Add the `createClosableMint` with the following arguments:
 - `cluster` : The cluster to which connection points to
 - `connection` : The connection object
 - `payer` : Payer for the transaction